A filter is a critical part of a Koi pond. Why is it so important? Because for a koi, a pond without a filter is like living in a room with no toilet.

 Adding Magnet Bio Balls to your filter system increases oxygen, encourages good bacteria activity, and lowers the nitrite concentration.
 The Bio Ball diameter is 35mm and has 16 “wings” on its surface area, with a center hole.
 This makes it very porous and doubles the desired effect.
 Because the magnetic material is woven into the tempered plastic of the ball, you will find that this product can be used semi-permanently with no breakage or rust.

-Matala Expandable gravity filter maximizes Matala® filter media performance.
-The rugged Biostep 10 contains an amazing 200 sq. ft. of surface area for beneficial bacteria growth.
+Biosteps Kits maximize Matala® filter media performance.
+The rugged Biosteps 10 contains an amazing 200 sq. ft. of surface area for beneficial bacteria growth.

 Combined with a cross flow design that traps and processes more debris at high flow rates, you get unparalleled mechanical and biological filtration for superior water quality.